 Commentary from Melbourne Plastic Surgeon Dr Geoff Barnett

-Tummy tuck or belt lipectomy – known as a lower body lift
+Secondly, tummy tuck or belt lipectomy.
+Also known as a lower body lift

 These are also often combined or sequenced over a period of 6 to 18 months.
-However, is important that the patient has reached a stable weight.
+However, it’s important for the patient to have a stable weight first.
 They also need to be willing to undertake preparations and post-op recovery recommendations.
-This also enables good results from body contouring surgery.”
+This enables good results from body contouring surgery.”

-The best way to assess your potential for body contouring is to schedule a personal, confidential consultation with a qualified plastic surgeon.
-Please let us know how we can further assist you.
+At any rate, the best way to assess your potential for body contouring is to schedule a personal, confidential consultation with a qualified plastic surgeon.